 Pre-1900’s: the dawn of ‘ragtime’

 In 1899, an African American pianist and composer from Northeast Texas by the name of Scott Joplin published ‘Maple Leaf Rag’.
 It was this beautiful piece that cemented ‘ragtime’ in American music history with Joplin its pioneer.
 Ragtime developed in the late 1800’s, with its peak popularity lasting from around 1895 – 1918.
 It was a distinctly American musical genre that combined the melodic stylings of European classical music with syncopated rhythmic patterns and polyrhythms that come out of African music.
 ‘Rags’ were a piano based form of music where the left hand would play the bass notes in a conventional rhythm pattern and the right hand would play ‘ragged’ syncopated patterns that at times would become polyrhythmic to the rhythms of the bass line played by the left hand.
 The resulting syncopated melodies in ragtime are the central defining characteristic of the genre.
 This is important to note in a historical sense because the combined rhythmic complexity of syncopated and polyrhythms combined with the virtuosic playing of ragtime musicians was a huge musical development that led to the creation of jazz music in the early 20th century.
+If you’re interested in American musicals, check out the Broadway schedule located here.
+We know you want to.

 Scott Joplin – ‘Maple Leaf Rag’, first published in 1899